sina-masoud-ansari/pymarl-deploy/README.md

 ### Repositories

-The deployment scripts are have been tested with the `https://github.com/sina-masoud-ansari/pymarl` fork as some changes were requried in the original `Dockerfile` and `requirements.txt` were required some changes for PyMARL to run correctly.
+The deployment scripts are have been tested with the `https://github.com/sina-masoud-ansari/pymarl` fork as some changes were requried in the original `Dockerfile` and `requirements.txt` for PyMARL to run correctly.